Asrakhalili/DailyReport/README.md

  # Asra's Report
  Date:
-1402/07/18
+1402/07/19
  # Overview and Abstract

  # Task Details
-two section of project done with respnsive searching about flexes
+third section of project done with flexes and learning git